romulocraveiro/python-exercises/README.md

 * _Use function  count( )  to count how many times a character chain (word in this case) appears in input.
 See tarefa-de-casa-aula11.py file._

+* Para fazer um comentário no código, use # em cada linha (não há recurso de comentário multilinhas, como /*...*/).

+* _To make a comment in your code, use a # in each line (there isn't a feature to make multiline comments like /*...*/)_

+* Sua linha de código está muito longa?
+Use \ para continuar na linha seguinte, mas atente para o espaço entre palavras.

+* _Is your line of code too long?
+Use \ to continue in the next line, but mind the spaces between words._

 * Use a função lower( ) para normatizar o input de modo que todas as cadeias de caracteres fiquem com letra minúscula.
 Ver aula12-count-lower.py

 * _Use function lower ( ) to standardize input in such a way that the character chains are lower cased.
 See aula12-count-lower.py file._